thesephist/dotink/content/posts/elf.md

 ### Dissecting ELF files with `readelf`

 To start writing a program that can generate an ELF file that we want, we need two things.
 First, we need a detailed spec of exactly what bits and bytes we need to place into our ELF file to represent our sections and segments.
-We can find this information in the manual page (on Linux a simple `man elf` will get us there), or in various nooks and crannies of the low-level programming world online, some of which I've linked on the [August project readme](https://github.com/thesephist/august#references-and-further-reading).
+We can find this information in the manual page (on Linux a simple `man elf` command will get us there), or in various nooks and crannies of the low-level programming world online, some of which I've linked on the [August project readme](https://github.com/thesephist/august#references-and-further-reading).
 Second, we need to be able to easily inspect the ELF structure of any file we output.
 We can theoretically do this by using a binary file-dumping tool like `hexdump` and reading the bytes, but that's painful and time consuming.
 I chose to use `readelf` to get a continuous read-out of the data in ELF files my program output to make sure my code produced a valid ELF file.

-A `readelf` output is pretty human-readable.
-Let's break it down.
+A `readelf` output is pretty readable.
+Let's break it down for the Hello World program that I used to open this blog.

 ```
 $ readelf --all ./hello-world